ssmattio/MUSA550_FinalProject/_posts/2020-12-21-NewYork_Case_Study.md

 <div id="altair-Total-sites"></div><div id="altair-Site-Per-Pop"></div>

 The maps below show other demographic indicators that will be used in the regression.
+Areas with a higher percentage of the population with a degree appear to align with counties with higher counts of NPS sites, as well as areas with a higher population.

 <div id="altair-map-panel"></div>